j-ostmeyer/thirring-rhmc/README.md

 ## Compilation

-Before compile time, the user may need to change the MkFlags file and the parms.F90 file.
+Before compile time, the user may need to change the `MkFlags` file and the `params.F90` file.
 More details follow.

 ### Make-related files

 Compilation is done using GNU `make`.
 In order to allow code reuse and modularity, the amount of information needed to compile is split in 3 files:
-   * the Makefile itself: this is the file which is read by make, and there are different versions for it - a 'main' version, a 'test' version in the 'tests' directory, and a 'benchmark' version in the 'benchmarks' directory.
+   * the `Makefile` itself: this is the file which is read by make, and there are different versions for it - a 'main' version, a 'test' version in the 'tests' directory, and a 'benchmark' version in the 'benchmarks' directory.
 This does not need to be modified (to my experience).
-   * the MkRules file: the only version of this file is included in all makefiles and contains the rules to build all the components of the program.
+   * the `MkRules` file: the only version of this file is included in all makefiles and contains the rules to build all the components of the program.
-This file does not need to be modified unless one wants to change compiler-specific flags, e.g. the flags for the Intel compiler.
+This file does not need to be modified unless one wants to change compiler-specific flags, e.g. the flags for the Intel or GNU compiler.
-   * the MkFlags file: this is the file that the user is going to modify the most often.
+   * the `MkFlags` file: this is the file that the user is going to modify the most often.
 It contains the some details about the parallelization of the code.
 A possible content is the following: